Rogulraj/Task-Tracker-BFF/README.md

 To run the backend locally, follow these steps:

 1. Clone this repository.
-2. Navigate to the backend directory.
+2. Navigate to the directory.
 3. Install dependencies using `npm install`.
 4. Set up environment variables if necessary.
-5. Run the backend server using `npm start`.
+5. Run the backend server using `npm start` or `npm run dev`.

 ## Contributing